apache/arrow-rs/arrow/CONTRIBUTING.md

 //      This is not sound because .... see https://issues.apache.org/jira/browse/ARROW-nnnnn
 ```

-### Usage if SIMD / Auto vectorization
+### Usage if SIMD / auto vectorization

-This crate does not use SIMD intrinsics (e.g. [`std::simd`] directly, but
+This crate does not use SIMD intrinsics (e.g. [`std::simd`]) directly, but
-instead relies on the Rust compiler's auto-vectorization capabilities (which are
+instead relies on the Rust compiler's auto-vectorization capabilities, which are
-built on LLVM).
+built on LLVM.

 SIMD intrinsics are difficult to maintain and can be difficult to reason about.
-The auto-vectorizer in LLVM is quite good and often produces faster code than
+The auto-vectorizer in LLVM is quite good and often produces kernels that are
-using hand-written SIMD intrinsics.
-In fact, this crate used to contain several
+faster than using hand-written SIMD intrinsics.
+This crate used to contain
-kenels that used hand-written SIMD instructions, which were removed after
+several kernels with hand-written SIMD instructions, which were removed after
 discovering the auto-vectorized code was faster.

 [`std::simd`]: https://doc.rust-lang.org/std/simd/index.html

-#### Tips for auto-vectorization
+#### Tips for auto vectorization

 LLVM is relatively good at vectorizing vertical operations provided:

 1. No conditionals within the loop body (e.g no checking for nulls on each row)
-2. Not too much inlining, as the vectorizer gives up if the code is too complex
+2. Not too much inlining (as the vectorizer gives up if the code is too complex)
 3. No [horizontal reductions] or data dependencies
 4. Suitable SIMD instructions available in the target ISA (e.g. `target-cpu` `RUSTFLAGS` flag)